Tomi Horvat: Sturm Graz

+Bristol City

+On 2 February 2026, Horvat transferred to EFL Championship club Bristol City for an undisclosed fee, signing a four-and-a-half-year deal until the summer of 2030.
+His debut for The Robins came five days later in a 3–2 win over Hull City, where he assisted Rob Atkinson to equalise at 1–1.

 International career

 Horvat made his debut for Slovenia on 29 March 2022 in a friendly match against Qatar, coming on as a 87th-minute substitute for Petar Stojanović.
 In June 2024, he was included in Slovenia's squad for UEFA Euro 2024, but was an unused substitute in all four of Slovenia's matches at the tournament.